yasenstar/opensource/Burn ISO to USB in Ubuntu without other tool.md

-# How to Buren ISO file to USB in Ubuntu without using other tool?
+# How to Burn ISO file to USB in Ubuntu without using other tool?